LSSTDESC/firecrown/API.md

     -------
     loglike : float
         The computed log-likelihood.
-    stats : dict
+    stats : object or other data
-        Dictionary with any data to store.
+        Any data you wish to store.
     """
     ...
 ```